superfly/docs/reference/tigris.html.md

 * Avoiding egress fees from large data migrations
 * Avoiding downtime by serving requests from Tigris while running a data migration
 * Testing Tigris global cache performance
-* Testing Tigris functionality with the option to switch back to your current provider
+* Testing Tigris features with the option to switch back to your current provider

 #### How shadow buckets work